 produced per Section 216.0153, Florida Statutes, and requires DEP to

-of the House of Representatives by October 1 of each year a list of
+House of Representatives by October 1 of each year a list of state owned property

-not only Department of Management Services and DEP, but also nearly
+only Department of Management Services and DEP, but also nearly 50

-50 state agencies, offices and departments, state universities and
+state agencies, offices and departments, state universities and community

-community colleges to survey and catalog their facilities and
+colleges to survey and catalog their facilities and property.
+Property will

 Q. Where is the disposition report located?